boraaltinok/privacy-policy/rizz-hub-support.md

 ## Feedback and Feature Requests

-We highly value your feedback and are always looking for ways to improve Rizz Hub.
+We highly value your feedback and are always looking for ways to improve Rizz App.
 If you have any suggestions or feature requests, please email us at [boraaltinok70@gmail.com](mailto:boraaltinok70@gmail.com).
 Your input helps us serve you better and create an app that meets your needs.

-Thank you for choosing Rizz Hub!
+Thank you for choosing Rizz App!
 We hope you enjoy enhancing your dating experience and making lasting connections with the help of our app.